Bassilalkhateeb/reading-repo2/class02.md

 * ### Bold & Italic :
-* ### <b> : By enclosing words in the tags <b> and </b> we can make characters appear bold.
+* ### "<b>" : By enclosing words in the tags <b> and </b> we can make characters appear bold.
-* ### <i> : By enclosing words in the tags <i> and </i> we can make characters appear italic.
+* ### "<i>" : By enclosing words in the tags <i> and </i> we can make characters appear italic.

 * ### Superscript and Subscript :
-+ ### <sup> : The <sup> element is used to contain characters that should be superscript such as the suffixes of dates or mathematical concepts like raising a number to a power.
++ ### "<sup>" : The <sup> element is used to contain characters that should be superscript such as the suffixes of dates or mathematical concepts like raising a number to a power.

-+ ### <sub> : The <sub> element is used to contain characters that should be subscript.
++ ### "<sub>" : The <sub> element is used to contain characters that should be subscript.
 It is commonly used with foot notes or chemical formulas such as H20.

 * ### White Space :
 + ### In order to make code easier to read, web page authors often add extra spaces or start some elements on new lines.
 + ### When the browser comes across two or more spaces next to each other, it only displays one space.
 Similarly if it comes across a line break, it treats that as a single space too.
 This is known as white space collapsing.

 * ### Line Breaks & Horizontal Rules :
-+ ### <br /> : As you have already seen, thebrowser will automatically show each new paragraph or heading on a new line.
-But if you wanted to add a line break inside the middle of a paragraph you can use the line break tag <br />.
++ ### "<br />" : As you have already seen, thebrowser will automatically show each new paragraph or heading on a new line.
+But if you wanted to add a line break inside the middle of a paragraph you can use the line break tag "<br />".
-+ ### <hr /> : To create a break between themes — such as a change of topic in a book or a new scene in a play — you can add a horizontal rule between sections using the <hr /> tag.
++ ### "<hr />" : To create a break between themes — such as a change of topic in a book or a new scene in a play — you can add a horizontal rule between sections using the "<hr />" tag.

 * ### Semantic Markup :
 + ### Strong & Emphasis : <strong> : The use of the <strong> element indicates that its content has strong importance.
 For example, the words contained in this element might be said with strong emphasis.
 By default, browsers will show the contents of a <strong> element in bold.

-+ ### <em> : The <em> element indicates emphasis that subtly changes the meaning of a sentence.
-By default browsers will show the contents of an <em> element in italic.
++ ### "<em>" : The "<em>" element indicates emphasis that subtly changes the meaning of a sentence.
+By default browsers will show the contents of an "<em>" element in italic.

  * ### Quotations :

- + ### <blockquote> : The <blockquote> element is used for longer quotes that take up an entire paragraph.
-Note how the <p> element is still used inside the <blockquote> element.
+ + ### "<blockquote>" : The <blockquote> element is used for longer quotes that take up an entire paragraph.
+Note how the "<p>" element is still used inside the <blockquote> element.
- + ### <q> : The <q> element is used forshorter quotes that sit within a paragraph.
-Browsers are supposed to put quotes around the <q> element, however Internet Explorer does not — therefore many people avoid using the <q> element.
+ + ### "<q>" : The "<q>" element is used forshorter quotes that sit within a paragraph.
+Browsers are supposed to put quotes around the <q> element, however Internet Explorer does not — therefore many people avoid using the "<q>" element.
- + ### <abbr> : If you use an abbreviation or an acronym, then the <abbr> element can be used.
+ + ### "<abbr>" : If you use an abbreviation or an acronym, then the "<abbr>" element can be used.
 A title attribute on the opening tag is used to specify the full term.

 * ### Citations & Definitions Author Details ,and Changes to Content.(read more about in Duckett HTML and CSS book pages 54-56).